A Step-By-Step Guide to Creating Your 1st ChefsFeed Experience

 If you don’t have an Expert account or the events will be hosted by a business (like a restaurant) instead of an individual, then you probably want to host using a more general Host account.
 These accounts can create and sell tickets to experiences but don’t have other Expert permissions.
 Please sign up for a User account here, notify firstname.lastname@example.org of the email used to sign up, and we’ll upgrade it to a Host account.
 We recommend using a general business email such as email@example.com, especially if more than one person may use the account.

 You need to be logged into either your Expert or Host account on the CFX website in order to complete the steps below.
+We also recommend that you complete them on a laptop or desktop computer, not your phone.

 Step 2: Complete Your Host Profile